alloba/book-of-hours-notes/people/Lady Chaima.md

 ## Description
 Lalla Chaima

-Huntress, goumier, occasional Bureau consultant.
+Huntress, goumier, occasional [[Suppression Bureau|Bureau]] consultant.
 When it can't be killed, and it really needs killing, Chaima's the one they turn to.
 ## Sources